dub-flow/veracode-javascript-packager/README.md

 Flags:
   -source string     The path of the JavaScript app you want to package (default "sample-node-project") -target string     The path where you want the vc-output.zip to be stored to (default ".")
   -tests string      The path that contains your test files (relative to the source) (default "").
-Use as heuristic to identify tests if no path is provided
+Uses a heuristic to identifiy tests automatically in case no path is provided

 ```

 # What does it do?